9 sustainable food projects for your university

 Once you identify your goals, you can select food that meets those and what trade-offs you’re willing to make.

 We just established that the sustainability of food always depends on different factors.
-Still, you can use certain rules of thumb:
+Still, you can use certain rules of thumb to help guide you:

 Seasonality and locality